AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-1.md

      * Image
      * Text
      * **HTML**
-       * *HTML Offers will be used for this scenario's Activity*
+       * *HTML Offers are used for this scenario's Activity*
      * Link
      * Button